potix/belog/README.md

 ### setup logger from config file

-- Loadable config format are toml or yaml of json
+- Loadable config format are toml or yaml of json.
-  - See test directory sample
+  - See test directory samples.

 ```
 --- sample.yaml ---